Logo

 Types of Anesthesia

 Anesthesiologists use a wide variety of drugs, in multiple combinations, in order to ensure that patients remain comfortable, relaxed, and free of pain during surgery or other procedures.
-Drugs administered by anesthesiologists are categorized as follows:

 General Anesthesia